This post may contain affiliate links. Please read our disclosure policy.

 Let the rolls cool completely before storing.
 Wrap tightly and freeze in a single layer before adding glaze.

-To reheat, defrost at room temp, sprinkle with a bit of water, and warm in a 275ยฐF oven until soft and heated through.
+To reheat, defrost at room temp, sprinkle with a bit of water, and warm in a 275°F oven until soft and heated through.

-a partially uncoiled brown round baked gluten free cinnamon roll with melted brown sugar and drizzled white icing on a small round metal plate
+Cinnamon roll with melted brown sugar and drizzled white icing on a small plate.

 FAQs